bradleyboehmke/completejourney/README.md

 ## Overview

 An R data package of the Complete Journey Study provided by [84.51](http://www.8451.com).
-The data represents retail shopping transactions over two years from a group of 2,500 households who are frequent shoppers at a retailer.
+The data represents grocery store shopping transactions over one year from a group of 2,469 households who are frequent shoppers at a retailer.
 It contains all of each household’s purchases, not just those from a limited number of categories.
 For certain households, demographic information as well as direct marketing